-Small businesses that offer paid time off (PTO) must manage accruals accurately to avoid labor law violations.
+Small businesses that offer paid time off (PTO) must manage vacation accruals accurately—keeping track of how much PTO each employee has earned and when it was used—to avoid labor law violations.
 Our PTO accrual calculator lets you determine the appropriate accrual rate to use per pay period based on your business workdays, hours in a workweek, and annual vacation days.

-The first step to calculate a PTO accrual is to determine how many days or hours per year you want to grant your employees.
-According to SHRM, the average company grants 18 days of PTO, which may or may not include sick leave.
+The first step to calculate PTO accrual is to determine how many days or hours per year you want to grant your employees.
+According to SHRM, the average number of PTO days granted depends on longevity with the company and ranges from 13 to 26, which may or may not include sick leave.
 That number reflects the fact that many firms tier their PTO programs—for example, giving new hires less time off, such as only one week off per year, while giving those with more years of service more time off, such as two or three weeks per year.

-Here’s the math: two weeks = 10 days x 8 hours a day = 80 hours
+Here’s the math: two weeks = 10 days x eight hours a day = 80 hours

 While a 40-hour workweek is pretty standard, not every company has employees who work 40 hours per week.
-Some companies consider employees full-time and grant them PTO and vacation when they work as few as 25 hours per week.
+Some companies consider employees who work as few as 25 hours per week to be full-time and grant them PTO and vacation.
 If you use our calculator above, you can input your business’s actual workweek hours to get a more accurate accrual rate before you process your payroll.